mennosmit-dev/AI-Engineer-Certificate/09_Generative_AI_Language_Modeling_with_Transformers/README.md

 - `attention_pos_encoding_models.py`: Experimented with attention mechanism for translation models and more general setups involing multi-head attention.
 Also experimented with several postitional encoding layers, and with Transformer Encoder and Decoder models, building a broad intuïtion around it. <br>
 <img src="Images/cos_sin_waves.png" alt="cosinus_sinus_waves" width="200"/> <br>
 - `archive_classifier.py`: Rigorously build a transformer model to spit through large archives of documents and classify the documents under five distinct categories, scoring over 80% accuracy.
-The models consists of an embedding layer, positional encoding layer (tried several to see which worked best), and two sequential transformer encoders followed by linear layer.
+The model consists of an embedding layer, positional encoding layer (tried several to see which worked best), and two sequential transformer encoders followed by linear layer.